LispCookbook/cl-cookbook/arrays.md

 Some libraries available on [Quicklisp](https://www.quicklisp.org/beta/) for manipulating arrays:

-- [array-operations](https://github.com/Lisp-Stat/array-operations) maintained by @Symbolics defines
-  functions `generate`, `permute`, `displace`, `flatten`, `split`, `combine`, `reshape`.
+- [array-operations](https://github.com/Lisp-Stat/array-operations), from the lisp-stat project, defines the functions `generate`, `permute`, `displace`, `flatten`, `split`, `combine`, `reshape`.
 It also defines `each`, for element-wise operations.
 This is a fork of [bendudson/array-operations](https://github.com/bendudson/array-operations) which is a fork of